databricks/spark-training/ampcamp/README.md

   the less files into css will not run automatically when you save a .less file, you have to manually run `jekyll` or `jekyll --auto` again.

-Some of this code was adapted from the offical Scala documentation site.
+Some of this code was adapted from the official Scala documentation site.